sogwiz/assyrian_dictionary_web/README.md

 # Sargonsays English to Assyrian Dictionary web frontend #

-English to Assyrian dictionary [*sargonsays.com*](http://sargonsays.com) , made with ReactJS and ParseReact
+English to Assyrian dictionary [*sargonsays.com*](http://sargonsays.com) , frontend made with ReactJS and API with Express. *To run this app locally*, it is highly recommended to use the Docker Compose approach as new dependencies like redis have been added.

 ## Setup

-## Via Docker
 ### Docker Compose

 This will stand up a local development environment with a seeded database and frontend code.
-App will be running on localhost:3001
+App will be running on localhost:80

 ```
-docker-compose up --build
+docker-compose -f docker-compose-dev.yaml up --build
 ```

 ### Docker